djeada/Linux-Notes/notes/services.md

 ## What are services?

+A service usually responds to requests from other programs.
+It uses inter-process communication mechanisms, like sockets, to communicate with other programs.

-You can use services, when you want to run a program:
+You can use services, when you want to have a program that:

-- In the background.
+- Runs in the background.
-- Start automatically when the computer boots up.
+- Starts automatically when the computer boots up.
+- Is globally available within the system.

-- Run various applications in a specific order after the boot up.
+Or perhaps you just want to execute various  programs in a specific order after booting up.
-- Make it globally available within the system.

 What can you do with services?

-- Start/stop (single time)
+- You can tell them to start or stop executing (single time).
-- Enable/disable (starting and stopping automatically on system startup)
+- You can enable or disable them (starting and stopping automatically on system startup).

+How it works internally?

 `SystemD` executes different scripts at boot time, those scripts are known as `units`.
 Units include services, mounts and sockets.
 To display all of them, use: